nplab/ecn-examples/README.md

 * Ubuntu 24.04

 # Test Programs
 The sender sends initially a UDP packet with the a DSCP code point `CS0` and `Not-ECT`.
 Then a socket option is used to set the DSCP to `AF41` and `ECT(1)` which corresponds to `0x89`.
-The second UDP is sent using this setting.
+The second UDP packet is sent using this setting.
 When sending the third UDP packet, a cmsg is used to specifiy a DSCP of `AF42` and `CE` which corresponds to `0x93`.
 The fourth UDP packet is then send with a cmsg and therefore use again `AF41` and `ECT(1)` coresponding to `0x89`.

 # Compilation
 ## FreeBSD and MacOS